 Some of the drivers of the Taiwanese office space market are, as mentioned, due to relocation from the mainland back to Taiwan.
 Some of the main industries include finance, IT, and technology.
 The coworking space market also grows.

-In Q3 2019, the vacancy rate was the lowest in 10 years, mainly due to a low supply.
+In Q3 2019, the vacancy rate was the lowest in 10 years, primarily due to a low supply.

 Industrial Real Estate and Warehouses